AristideDongo/glyphLog/CODE_OF_CONDUCT.md

 4. Right of Appeal

-Any decision made by the Maintainers regarding the application of measures may be appealed to the Logify Project Leadership Team, by providing a written justification within a reasonable timeframe following notification of the decision.**
+Any decision made by the Maintainers regarding the application of measures may be appealed to the glyphLog Project Leadership Team, by providing a written justification within a reasonable timeframe following notification of the decision.**

 If an investigation by the Community Moderators finds that this Code of Conduct has been violated, the following enforcement ladder may be used to determine how best to repair harm, based on the incident's impact on the individuals involved and the community as a whole.
 Depending on the severity of a violation, lower rungs on the ladder may be skipped.